Twisol/dspic33f-demo/README.md

     event loop.
 Interrupt routines do the minimal amount of work necessary, communicating with the main thread through concurrency-safe data structures and the application event bus.

+## Known issues

+*   The FAT16 implementation has some unsolved bugs around reading and writing files.